osate/website/source/setup-development.md

 On the eclipse wiki: [Eclipse Oomph Authoring](https://wiki.eclipse.org/Eclipse_Oomph_Authoring)

-### There are too man steps, is there a faster way?
+### There are too many steps, is there a faster way?

 If you have already installed the Eclipse Installer on your computer try [this link](eclipse+installer:https://raw.githubusercontent.com/osate/osate2/master/setup/OSATEConfiguration.setup).